burlachenkok/exploring-python3/python3-note.md

 ## What is Python

 [Python](https://www.python.org/) is an interpretable scripting language.
-Historically Python was designed originally only as a replacement for [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html), which has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by the original author back in 2009:
+Historically, Python was designed originally only as a replacement for [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html), which has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by the original author back in 2009:

 > "...My original motivation for creating Python was the perceived need for a higher-level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
-So there was a need for a language that would "bridge the gap between C and the shell..." - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).
+So there was a need for a language that would "bridge the gap between C and the shell" - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

 As we have already stated, the most common implementation of the Python interpreter is [CPython](https://github.com/python/cpython).
 It is named [CPython](https://github.com/python/cpython) because its core was written in C. Unlike most programming languages, Python does not have an official standard.
-The only available resources for people who want to create their own Python interpreter, or create some system some system software:
+The only available resources for people who want to create their own Python interpreter or create some system software:

 * Language reference: https://docs.python.org/3/reference/
 * Source code of Python interpreter: https://github.com/python/cpython

 Python (and any interpreter) parses the program's text (source code) line by line (that is represented or in text form or extremely high-level instructions which are not the same as instructions for CPU).
-Even though Python is interpreted, internally the commands are translated into [Python Virtual Machine](https://docs.python.org/3/glossary.html#term-virtual-machine) before execution.
-If you want to see how the commands look like, you can use the [dis](https://docs.python.org/3/library/dis.html#module-dis) module to help you with that:
+Even though Python is interpreted, internally, the commands are translated into [Python Virtual Machine](https://docs.python.org/3/glossary.html#term-virtual-machine) before execution.
+If you want to see what the commands look like, you can use the [dis](https://docs.python.org/3/library/dis.html#module-dis) module to help you with that:

 ```python
 #!/usr/bin/env python3